 TODO_DIR="/Users/gina/Documents/todo"

-3. Make the todo.sh file executable by using the command: chmod +x todo.sh
+file executable by using the command:chmod +x todo.sh

 alias t='~/todo.sh'